EMVPack/core/README.md

-# EVMPack: A not just Package Manager for the EVM, its Blockchain Project Lifecycle Management
+# Blockchain Project Lifecycle Management

 EVMPack is an infrastructure project for the EVM that brings order and security to the lifecycle management of smart contracts.
 It combines a decentralized package registry with strong semantic versioning (SemVer 2.0.0), with a focus on securely updating implementations.